Train GraphicClick on the map to explore geographics

 Part of the problem is HMG never like the true cost at the planning stage.
 Cost are shaved down to something politicians like the sound of and then wonder why costs go up as the project progresses.

-GWEP (Great Western Electrification Program) was also full of OTT (Open Train Times website) performance, reliability and compliance requirements that DfT, ORR» (Office of Rail and Road formerly Office of Rail Regulation - about) wanted and NR were fully complicit with.
+GWEP (Great Western Electrification Program) was also full of OTT (Open Train Times website, or possibly 'over the top', depending on context) performance, reliability and compliance requirements that DfT, ORR» (Office of Rail and Road, formerly Office of Rail Regulation - about) wanted and NR were fully complicit with.
 The new NR Electrification and Plant policy has made a number of these performance, reliability and compliance requirements less onerous

 Logged